 All-time high: $3.40

-XRP is considered a digital asset by the Canada Revenue Agency (CRA) and is taxed like an investment.
-This means you'll be taxed when you dispose of XRP (i.e. sell, gift, exchange or trade it).
+Ripple is considered a digital asset by the Canada Revenue Agency (CRA) and is taxed like an investment.
+This means you'll be taxed when you dispose of Ripple (i.e. sell, gift, exchange or trade it).

 For individuals, profits or losses are reported as capital gains or losses.
-For businesses, XRP earnings are reported as income or capital gains, depending on how a business classifies cryptocurrency.
+For businesses, Ripple earnings are reported as income or capital gains, depending on how a business classifies cryptocurrency.

 Pros

 Convenience.
-Keeping your XRP on an exchange is convenient because you can buy and sell at any time.
+Keeping your Ripple on an exchange is convenient because you can buy and sell at any time.

 Security.
-Holding XRP on an exchange does come with significant counterparty risks, but reputable platforms also invest heavily in security so you don't have to worry about the pitfalls of self-custody.
+Holding Ripple on an exchange does come with significant counterparty risks, but reputable platforms also invest heavily in security, so you don't have to worry about the pitfalls of self-custody.

 Insurance.
 A small handful of exchanges now operate insurance schemes.
 These can range from insuring user deposits held in cold storage to reimbursing customers if a hack occurs.

 Earn yield.
-Many exchanges now let you earn yield on your XRP.
-This is achieved by lending your XRP so carries its own set of risks.
+Many exchanges now let you earn yield on your Ripple.
+Exchanges do this by lending your XRP so it carries its own risks.
 Do your research before deciding if it's the right option for you.

 Cons